Course Introduction to Programming

 */

-Observation: notice that if we had not included the type (int) before the name var in the aux function, we would not be declaring a new variable, but changing the value of the already existing one:
+Observation: notice that if we had not included the type (int) before the name in the aux function, we would not be declaring a new variable, but changing the value of the existing one:

 #include <stdio.h>